 Most common design of the dental bridge includes replacement of one or several missing teeth.
 Teeth next to the missing tooth area are prepared via mechanical removal of outer tooth layer by about 1.00- 1.5 mm.
 Teeth which support dental bridge are called abutments.
 In order to provide adequate support for the dental bridge abutment teeth are typically reduced to the cone like shape with an optimized geometry.

 Cantilevered bridge is a type of dental bridge where missing tooth is supported by one or more abutment teeth which are selected only on one side of the missing tooth.
 Cantilevered bridge can be a more conservative solution since it involves less abutment teeth.

-Adhesive bridges is another type of dental bridges.
-Adhesive bridge is typically designed with the minimal amount of tooth removal and is a more conservative option.
+Resin bonded bridges is another type of dental bridges.
+It is designed with the minimal amount of tooth removal and is a more conservative option.

 What is a typical treatment process?

 Treatment process with dental bridges varies depending on the clinical condition of the patient.
 In a more simple scenarios whole process may take just 2 or 3 dental appointments over several weeks.
 In more complex scenarios you may need a number of appointments over longer time period.
 It is also not unusual that abutment teeth may need more procedures such as core build-up fillings, root canal treatment, and crown lengthening surgery.